gioleppe/P2P-final-project/README.md

 ```
 npm install
 ```
-You should also install Truffle globally by running
+You should also install Truffle and ganache-cli globally by running
 ```
 npm install -g truffle
+npm install -g ganache-cli
 ```
 after this you can proceed.